Nearly everyone has experienced what it feels like to be anxious. Sweaty palms. Faster heartbeat. You know how it feels.

 Each disorder presents itself in a different way—different symptoms, different treatment approaches.
 In general, people diagnosed with any anxiety disorder typically experience some similar symptoms.

 cold and/or sweaty feet

 feelings of uneasiness

-People with anxiety disorders can experience these symptoms at varying degrees.
-For instance, a person suffering from social anxiety disorder may feel an extreme inability to sit still, whereas another person with social anxiety disorder may experience this symptom but at a lesser degree.
+Those with anxiety disorders can experience these symptoms at varying degrees.
+For instance, a person suffering from social anxiety disorder may feel an extreme inability to sit still, whereas another person with PTSD may experience this symptom at a lesser degree.

 It is encouraged that you keep track of your symptoms as best as possible.
 Keep a diary if need be.
 Tracking your symptoms and discussing them with your doctor can help him or her get to the root cause of an anxiety disorder.
 That means he or she will be able to provide the best treatment for you.

-Out of the millions of adult Americans who suffer from anxiety disorders, many of their disorders started during childhood, adolescence, and early adulthood.
-Psychologists, psychiatrists, and scientists do not know the exact cause of anxiety disorders.
-Instead, mental illness and anxiety disorders are often caused by a combination of factors (i.e. environmental stressors and changes in the brain).
+Of the millions of adult Americans who suffer from anxiety disorders, many of their disorders started during childhood, adolescence, and early adulthood.
+Psychologists, psychiatrists, and scientists attribute mental illness and anxiety disorders to s combination of factors (i.e. environmental stressors, changes in the brain).

 A large part of researchers study the impact that environmental stressors have on anxiety disorders.
 Trauma, pollution, and other significant events in a person’s life are examples of environmental stressors that may be the cause of anxiety disorders.

 Severe, long-term stress can negatively alter the way the brain functions.
 For instance, long-term stress can change the way that nerve cells transmit data from one area of the brain to another.